Learning from Comparisons and Choices: Introduction

 \section{Introduction}

 Given data on how users compared subsets of items, we address the fundamental problem of learning a representation of users and items.
-Such data can be observed in the form of choices (e.g. which item was bought) or in the form of comparisons (e.g. which items are rated higher).
-From such ordinal data on the items, we want to find lower dimensional features that explains crucial aspects of the users' choices.
-These features can be used to predict each user's preference over items that the user has not seen yet, which can be used in recommendation systems and revenue management.
-These learned features also provides an embedding of the users and items on the same Euclidean space that allows us to directly quantify similarities via distances, that can be used to categorize and cluster.
-These embeddings can bring order to unstructured data such as images.
-This allows for a new search engine where users are asked to compare which image best resembles the one she is searching.
+Such data can be observed in the form of choices (e.g.~which item was bought) or in the form of comparisons (e.g.~which items are rated higher).
+From such ordinal data on the items, we want to find low dimensional representations, which we call (latent) features, that explain crucial aspects of the users' choices.
+Once learned, these features can be used to predict each user's preference over items that the user has not seen yet, which can be used in recommendation systems and revenue management.
+These learned features also provide an embedding of the users and items on the same Euclidean space that allows us to directly quantify similarities via distances, that can be used to categorize and cluster.
+These embeddings can reveal the underlying structure of data such as images.
 Such an embedding of a discrete set of objects based on ordinal data has recently gained tremendous attraction mainly due to word embeddings based on co-occurrence data and their successes in numerous downstream natural language processing tasks \cite{mikolov2013distributed}.